peromage/peromage.github.io/content/post/setup-a-gaming-vm.md

 # Before starting

 First thing first.
-The reason why I prefer a gaming Windows VM rather than a native Windows box is becuase I found that most of time my works can be done on Linux.
-There is no reason to run a huge spyware all the time.
-Besides Windows is getting worse and worse.
-I can feel that the PC is much slower on Windowss.
-So it's time to ditch it as well as get rid of tons of spyware.
+I've been rarely using Windows over years except for working and gaming.
+Linux community grows fast and there are a lot alternatives available.
+On the contrary, Windows gets crapy every year (Office 365 is still good IMO) so there is no reason to run this huge spyware all the time.

+Modern PCs are strong enough to run a VM.
+Besides most of PCs have both integrated and descret graphic cards.
+This setup is perfect for gaming VM which requires PCI passthrough.

-In this post, I'm not going to explain everything because the ArchWiki is already clear enough.
-This is quick guide for the setup.
+In this post, I'm not going to explain everything because the ArchWiki is clear enough already.
+This is just a quick guide for the setup.

+NOTE: Avoid Intel K series CPUs which usually don't have integrated graphic card.

 # Get started